Byron Buxton Player Props: Twins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 22nd-ranked team ERA across all league pitching staffs (4.53).
+- The Cardinals' 4.51 team ERA ranks 21st across all MLB pitching staffs.

 - Cardinals pitchers combine to allow 103 home runs (one per game), the first-fewest in the league.

+- The Cardinals will send Hudson (1-0) to the mound to make his second start of the season.

-- The righty last pitched on Thursday against the Chicago Cubs, when he threw two-thirds of an inning, allowing one earned run without surrendering a hit.
+- The righty last appeared in relief on Thursday, when he tossed 4 1/3 innings against the Chicago Cubs, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.